By: Jarred David @ricco_3733

 Punt Pass Play – Week 6

 Well, well, well.
 My first week where I’m licking my wounds.
 This goes to show you three things about fantasy football: (1) Anything can happen in fantasy football… such as Alvin Kamara getting rested most of the game and likely being the root cause of many team’s Week 5 loss.
-(2) Jon Gruden wanted to remind Marshawn Lynch of why he didn’t get a Super Bowl ring and making me look moronic with an abysmal 11 touches (Vince Vaughn says my thoughts exactly on that coaching decision here).
+(2) Jon Gruden wanted to remind Marshawn Lynch of why he didn’t get a Super Bowl ring and making me look moronic with an abysmal 11 touches (Will Ferrell says my thoughts exactly on that coaching decision here).
 (3) Even *I* am wrong at some point or another…the difference is I admit it (Hi mom!).
 In my defense, I was right about AP?
 Okay, Okay… 4-1.

 Jared Cook — Oakland Raiders – Punt:

 I’ve never trusted a three-trick pony in fantasy, and I won’t begin to with Jared Cook.
 This man is no different than a Tavon Austin type of player: one big game, 3 bad games.
 Rinse.
 Wash.
 Repeat.
 The sky is the limit for him if you’re bold enough to play him.
 However, the one spot the Seahawks are relatively well equipped at with speed and coverage ability is the linebacker spot.
 Not to mention Bradley McDougald has done a good job at Kam Chancellor’s old position.
 Simply put: I just don’t see it.
 Find a TE that you can stream instead (hint: Cameron Brate, Austin Hooper, or Trey Burton if he ended up being available after the Bye).